rubrikinc/terraform-provider-polaris/docs/data-sources/azure_devops_script.md

 onboarding scripts for one or more organizations.
 Run the generated script against the Azure DevOps organization to create the Rubrik group, grant the Rubrik service principal read access, and assign a Basic license.

+~> **Warning:** The Azure AD tenant and service principal referenced by `tenant_domain` must already be onboarded to RSC for the Azure DevOps use case.
+Reading this data source fails if the tenant has not been onboarded.

 The provider does not run the script — it only generates it.
 Run it out of band with the Azure CLI signed in (`az login`) as a Project Collection Administrator